aws-greengrass/aws-greengrass-emqx-mqtt/README.md

 - Use `--quick` to build only the EMQX auth plugin.
 Must perform a full build first.
 - Use `--sdk-only` to build only the AWS IoT Device SDK for C++.
 - Use `--emqx-only` to build only EMQX.
+- Use `--port-driver-only` to build only the native port driver.
 - Use `--test-only` to only rebuild and test the EMQX auth plugin.
 Must perform a full build first.
 - Use `--no-sdk` to skip building the AWS IoT Device SDK for C++.